zbreeden/trainer-model/pages/gtm+ga4/tags.md

 Property details
 PROPERTY ID: 503113160
-Property name FourTwenty Analytics
+Property name: FourTwenty Analytics

-The GTM tags above will be placed in every page of my constellation to enable front end analytics.
+##The GTM tags above will be placed in every page of my constellation to enable front end analytics.
-Eventually, FourTwenty Analytics will have its own website, so this tagging system will be critical.
+##Eventually, FourTwenty Analytics will have its own website, so this tagging system will be critical.